D-Nugent/D-Nugent/README.md

 <h4>👔Where I Work👔</h4>
-<p>I work as a Teaching Assistant at BrainStation🧠 for the Web Development Diploma</p>
+<p>I recently completed a fixed-term contract as a Teaching Assistant at BrainStation🧠 for the Web Development Diploma</p>
+<p>I am now with much excitement looking for my next opportunity</p>

 <h4>✨Project In Focus: Acumen✨</h4>
 <p>A project built for my BrainStation capstone, initially coded in 14 days.
 Acumen seeks to modernize the job application process and mark a transition away from the paper resume to an immersive video interview.</p>